jamespagedev/Intro-Python-II/README.md

   also be a `list` of items "in" the player, similar to how `Item`s can be in a `Room`.

-* Add a new type of sentence the parser can understand: two words.
+[X] Add a new type of sentence the parser can understand: two words.
+    Student Note: due to pythons `split` functionality, a parser was not needed for recognizing get commands... instead a simple if condition was fine.

-  * Until now, the parser could just understand one sentence form:
+  [X] Until now, the parser could just understand one sentence form:

      `verb`

     such as "n" or "q".

-  * But now we want to add the form:
+  [X] But now we want to add the form:

     `verb` `object`

     such as "take coins" or "drop sword".

-  * Split the entered command and see if it has 1 or 2 words in it to determine if it's the first or second form.
+  [X] Split the entered command and see if it has 1 or 2 words in it to determine
+    if it's the first or second form.

-* Implement support for the verb `get` followed by an `Item` name.
+[X] Implement support for the verb `get` followed by an `Item` name.
 This will be used to pick up `Item`s.

-  * If the user enters `get` or `take` followed by an `Item` name, look at the contents of the current `Room` to see if the item is there.
+  [X] If the user enters `get` or `take` followed by an `Item` name, look at the
+    contents of the current `Room` to see if the item is there.

-     * If it is there, remove it from the `Room` contents, and add it to the `Player` contents.
+   [X] If it is there, remove it from the `Room` contents, and add it to the
+       `Player` contents.

-     * If it's not there, print an error message telling the user so.
+   [X] If it's not there, print an error message telling the user so.

-     * Add an `on_take` method to `Item`.
+[X] Add an `on_take` method to `Item`.
+    Student_note: I added the ability to take multiple items in 1 command, so I changed this method name to `get_items_from_room`

-        * Call this method when the `Item` is picked up by the player.
+  [X] Call this method when the `Item` is picked up by the player.

-        * The `Item` can use this to run additional code when it is picked up.
+  [X] The `Item` can use this to run additional code when it is picked up.

      * Add an `on_drop` method to `Item`.
 Implement it similar to `on_take`.